lukakowalewski/ShoppingListApp/README.md

 # Shoping List Project

+- Registration of a new user
+- Logging into existing user
-- Creating new shopping lists,
+- Creating new shopping lists for current user,
 - Modifying and removing existing lists
 - Adding, removing, editing products
 - Changing status of products in lists